Lovely Etc.

 One of the more annoying parts of a flocked tree is when the flocking doesn’t adhere as well as it should and ends up all over your house.
 A bit of mess is inevitable with any flocking, but I wanted to see if there was a noticeable difference between the two flocks.

 I waited a full week after flocking each tree and then put them to the test.
-I wanted to see how well the flocking stuck to the trees and how big a mess it made when disturbed.
+My goals was to see how well the flocking stuck to the trees and how big a mess it made when disturbed.

 I put a piece of black posterboard under each tree and then gave the branches of each tree a really good shake.